d2resurgence/TXTeditor/README.md

 ## Lint Profiles

 TXTeditor includes RotW and 2.4 lint profiles.
-The rules are based on d2rlint behavior and are integrated into TXTeditor's live Problems panel.
+These rules are based on the behavior of [d2rlint](https://github.com/eezstreet/d2rlint), the original D2R linting tool made by eezstreet, and are integrated into TXTeditor's live Problems panel.

 The RotW-oriented lint behavior has been checked against the project's current d2rlint-compatible fixture/oracle workflow.
 Other data sets, mod variants, or future rule changes may still expose bugs or differences.